reiserm/midtools/docs/source/tasks.rst

 * Open the file and display the different datasets.

-* Calculate the position of the peak in I(q) as a function of imposed X-ray energy.
+* Calculate the position of the peak in I(q) as a function of the incident X-ray pulse energy.